Modelling of planar germanium hole qubits in electric and magnetic fields: Discussion

-In conclusion, we simulated the effective g-factor of the hole spins in planar germanium heterostructures and studied its dependence on the electric field, the magnetic field orientation and the light hole level numbers.
-We observed that the excited light hole levels which are not confined by the quantum well have non-negligible contribution to the g-factor and its derivative with respect to the electric field.
-When including those light hole levels, we found a tunable sweet spot of the g-factor with respect to electric field if the magnetic field angle is close to in-plane direction.
-We note that recent experimental work reporting a sweet spot for holes in silicon FinFet supports the opportunity for sweet spots for holes in planar germanium~\cite{piotSingleHoleSpin2022b}.
+In conclusion, we simulated the effective g-factor of hole spins in planar germanium heterostructures and studied its dependence on the electric field, the magnetic field orientation, and the light-hole level numbers.
+We observed that the excited light-hole levels which are not confined by the quantum well have non-negligible contribution to the g-factor and its derivative with respect to the electric field.
+When including those light-hole levels, we find a tunable sweet spot of the g-factor with respect to out-of-plane electric field if the magnetic field is oriented close to in-plane direction.
+We note that recent experimental work reporting a sweet spot for holes in silicon FDSOI supports the opportunity for sweet spots for holes in planar germanium~\cite{piotSingleHoleSpin2022}.
 Decoherence is currently a bottleneck for scaling planar germanium hole qubits~\cite{hendrickxFourqubitGermaniumQuantum2021} thus operating at (scalable) sweet spots may therefore enable the next step in advancing to larger quantum circuits.

 We presented proof-of-principle simulation results by including higher levels and a realistic heterostructure potential.
-To make the simulation more realistic, we can incorporate the split-off bands and the spatial dependent material parameters of the heterostructures (e.g. Luttinger parameters and Zeeman coefficients) in the future.
-Our model can be extended to study the response of hole qubits to driving (EDSR), decoherence from time-dependent charge noise, and g-factor variability from imperfect interfaces and shear-strain.
+Our model can be extended to study the response of hole qubits to decoherence from time-dependent charge noise, g-factor variability from realistic electrostatic and mechanical potentials.

-\paragraph*{Acknowledgements} We acknowledge helpful discussions with M. Friesen, N. Hendrickx, S. Philips, H. Tidjani, A. Tosato, L. Vandersypen, and all members of the Vanderypen, Veldhorst, and Scappucci group.
-C.W.
-M. V. acknowledge support through an ERC Starting Grant.
-Research was sponsored by the Army Research Office (ARO) and was accomplished under Grant No. W911NF- 17-1-0274.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office (ARO), or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
-M.R. acknowledges support from the Netherlands Organization of Scientific Research (NWO) under Veni grant VI.Veni.212.223.

-\paragraph*{Competing interests} The authors declare no competing interests. \paragraph*{Data availability} Simulation software and data analysis scripts supporting this work are available at \doi{10.5281/zenodo.6949626}.